Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

 \subsection{Autocorrelation of the noise}

-Autocorrelation of the noise means we are considering the correlation between two noise terms, but they stem from different update steps.
-In the case of SGD, when we sample the examples without replacement while keeping the weight vector $\vec{\theta}$ constant, there are inherent anti-correlations in the noise.
-Here, we provide a brief conceptual motivation followed by the exact result where we direct the reader to \cref{sec:appendix_corr_calc} for a comprehensive derivation.
+We consider the correlation between two noise terms arising from different SGD update steps.
+Specifically, when examples are sampled without replacement while keeping the weight vector $\vec{\theta}$ constant, inherent anti-correlations emerge in the noise.
+Below, we provide a conceptual motivation for this phenomenon and refer the reader to \cref{sec:appendix_corr_calc} for a detailed derivation.

-Suppose the ratio $M \coloneqq N/S$ is an integer, where $N$ represents the total number of examples, and $S$ is the batch size.
-This condition allows for the even distribution of examples among batches, ensuring each example is presented exactly once per epoch.
-Given a fixed weight vector $\vec{\theta}$ and computing every gradient $\vec{g}_k(\Vec{\theta})$ for one epoch, it is evident that their mean equates to the total gradient $\vec{\nabla}L(\vec{\theta})$.
-Consequently, the sum of the noise components $\vec{\delta g}_k(\vec{\theta}) = \Vec{g}_k(\Vec{\theta}) - \Vec{\nabla}L(\Vec{\theta})$ for one epoch must be zero.
-This condition implies that two noise components within the same epoch are inherently anti-correlated.
+Suppose the ratio $M \coloneqq N/S$ is an integer, where $N$ is the total number of examples and $S$ is the batch size.
+This ensures that each epoch consists of $M$ batches, with every example presented exactly once per epoch.
+For a fixed weight vector $\vec{\theta}$, the mean of the gradients computed over one epoch, $\vec{g}_k(\vec{\theta})$, equals the total gradient $\vec{\nabla}L(\vec{\theta})$.
+Consequently, the sum of the noise components $\vec{\delta g}_k(\vec{\theta}) = \vec{g}_k(\vec{\theta}) - \vec{\nabla}L(\vec{\theta})$ over one epoch must be zero.
+This implies that if a noise term points in a particular direction at the beginning of an epoch, subsequent noise terms within the same epoch are constrained to partially cancel it out, leading to anti-correlations.

-This anti-correlation between two noise terms of the same epoch can therefore be expressed in terms of the the equal-time correlation, multiplied by a factor of $\frac{1}{M-1}$ with $M$ being the number of batches per epoch.
-Next, we consider the probability that two batches $k$ and $k+h$ with an update step difference $h$ are from the same training epoch.
-This probability is given by the factor $\frac{M-|h|}{M}$ for $|h|\leq M$, and zero otherwise.
-By combining with the above anti-correlation, we arrive at the correlation formula:
+Therefore, the anti-correlation between two noise terms within the same epoch can be expressed as a negative correlation proportional to the equal-time correlation, scaled by a factor of $\frac{1}{M-1}$, where $M$ is the number of batches per epoch.
+We assume the order of the examples within each new epoch is reshuffled, so any two noise terms from different epochs are uncorrelated.
+Next, we consider the probability that two batches $k$ and $k+h$, separated by $h$ update steps, belong to the same epoch.
+This probability is given by $\frac{M - |h|}{M}$ for $|h| \leq M$, and zero otherwise.
+Combining this with the anti-correlation derived above, we arrive at the correlation formula: